awinml/awinml.github.io/content/about.md

 ---
-title: Hi there, I'm Ashwin Mathur!
+title: About
 ShowToc: False
 TocOpen: False
-ShowShareButtons: false
+ShowShareButtons: False
 ---

-I am a final year postgraduate student currently pursuing a Masters in Data Science from Fergusson College, Pune.
+I am a skilled AI Research Engineer with expertise in Machine Learning, Deep Learning, Natural Language Processing, and Computer Vision.
+I specialise in the enhancement and development of applications based on Large Language Models (LLMs) for various natural language processing (NLP) tasks.

-I am interested in working on researching and implementing Natural Language Processing and Machine Learning solutions, with applications to the finance domain.
+I enjoy implementing research ideas, incorporating them into practical applications, and communicating my implementation details through articles.
+My technical skills include Python, SQL, Statistical Analysis, Machine Learning, Deep Learning, and NLP.

-I am skilled in Machine Learning and applications of Deep Learning to Natural Language Processing and Computer Vision.
-Some of the projects that I have worked on are:
+Some of the projects that I have worked on in the past are:

 - **[Financial Dashboard for Market Intelligence:](https://github.com/awinml/financial-market-intelligence)**
  Built an end-to-end financial dashboard that collects and consolidates all of a business's critical observations in one place using the information obtained from the annual 10-K SEC Filings.